ahri/rake-vs/README.md

 # Note that a rebuild of everything depending on Library.dll was triggered,
 # which in turn forced re-execution of affected tests

-$ touch Sample/Sample/Resources/icon.ico # make a change to an icon the exe depends on
+$ touch Sample/Sample/Resources/blank.txt # make a change to a txt file the exe depends on
 $ rake
 Built: Sample/Sample/bin/Debug/Sample.exe # only rebuild the exe
 ```